redhat-na-ssa/mlops-basic/README.md

 # Basic MLOps using Tensorflow Extended on OpenShift

+In this notebook-based tutorial, we will create and run a TFX pipeline to train a model to predict septic patients based on biological markers.
+The pipeline will consist of three essential TFX components: ExampleGen, Trainer and Pusher.
+The pipeline includes the most minimal ML workflow like importing data, training a model and exporting the trained TFRS ranking model.

 ## Goal
 Demonstrate a basic Tensorflow Pipeline that automatically executes tasks from ingestion to serving.